ChasJC23/MyLangCompiler/plan.md

 ### Colliding Operator Symbols

 Multiple operators may have the same symbol.
-In some cases, this results in one or more operators which are left unused.
-The simplest case where multiple operators can have the same symbol, is when one is a prefix operator, and the other is not.
+In some cases, this results in one or more operators which are left unused, and therefore will prematurely end translation.
+The simplest case where multiple operators can have the same symbol is when one is a prefix operator, and the other is not.
 Therefore, there can only ever be at most two operators a symbol can represent.